 Entity laws in a few states purport to require that some of their internal governance rules applicable to a domestic entity also apply to a foreign entity with significant ties to the state.
-See, e.g., Cal.
-Gen. Corp.
-Law § 2115, N.Y.
-N-PCL §§ 1318-1321, 15 Pa.C.S. § 6145.
+See, e.g., CAL.
+CORP.
+CODE § 2115 (Foreign Corporations), N.Y.
+NOT-FOR-PROFIT-CORP. §§ 1318-1321 (Liabilities of Directors and Officers of Foreign Corporations), 15 PA.CONS.STAT. § 6145 (Applicability of Certain Safeguards to Foreign Corporations).
 Such a "sticky fingers" law is not included within the definition of "organic law" for purposes of the Code because those laws are not part of the law of the entity's jurisdiction of formation.

-"Person." [(34)] - The term "person" has the standard meaning of that term in uniform acts.
+"Person." [(34)] - The term "person" has the standard meaning of that term in uniform acts at the time this act was promulgated.